postech-dao/simperby/docs/protocol_overview.md

 ## Consensus Leader

-You might notice that the role of the consensus leader is very important in the simperby governance.
+You might notice that the role of the consensus leader is very important in the Simperby governance.

 ### Responsibiliy